-But even if your folks are still active and do not require a lot of help, it’s a good idea to communicate about important topics that affect them and play into their future.
-This way, if the day comes when they do need more assistance, your mom and dad will already be well-protected in a number of ways.
+Even if your folks are still active and do not require a lot of help, it’s a good idea to communicate about important topics that affect them and play into their future.
+This way, if the day comes when they do need more assistance, they’ll be well-protected in a number of ways.

 Ensure They Have Proper Insurance in Place